NHSDigital/pseudonymisation_service/README.md

 ### GET /variants

-`GET` requests to `/variants` will return a JSON-encoded list of variants available to the current user, along with required demographic fields.
+`GET` requests to `/variants` will return a JSON-encoded list of variants available to the current user, along with required identifier fields.

 ### POST /pseudonymise

-`POST` requests to `/pseudonymise` will return JSON-encoded pseudonymised identifiers for supplied `"demographics"`.
+`POST` requests to `/pseudonymise` will return JSON-encoded pseudonymised identifiers for supplied `"identifiers"`.
 In addition, `"variants"` and `"key_names"` can be supplied, but if they are omitted sensible default choices are made.